-Congratulations to Professor Patrick Anderson on the publication of his new book, Autobiography of a Disease (Routledge 2017).
+Congratulations to Associate Professor Patrick Anderson on the publication of his new book, Autobiography of a Disease (Routledge 2017).

 An experiment in form, the book blends the genres of storytelling, historiography, ethnography, and memoir.
 Unlike most medical memoirs, told from the perspective of the human patient, Autobiography of a Disease is told from the perspective of a bacterial cluster.
 This orientation is intended to represent the distribution of perspectives on illness, disability, and pain across subjective centers — from patient to monitoring machine, from body to cell, from caregiver to cared-for — and thus makes sense of illness only in a social context.

 Patrick Anderson’s Autobiography of a Disease offers a poetic and indispensible contribution to the growing body of literature that traces illness from an autethnographic perspective.
 It will reward a broad spectrum of lay, academic, and medical professional readers with its detailed account of the broad web of relationships impacted by one person’s illness.
 Anderson depicts each of these relationships with exemplary ethical care—including his relationship with the virus itself, personified in a captivating and moving way that reveals the flaws in our health care system and the dedicated people who struggle within and against that system as they fight for their lives and the lives of others.